twr/msie2vbox/README.markdown

 The VMs require the Intel 82540EM network adapter.
 Drivers for this are downloaded and built into a ready-mounted ISO when the VM is booted.
 You will need to manually update the network adapter drivers before verifying your VM with Microsoft.
-If you install a VM into a location that already has the Intel Drivers

->`/path/to/INTEL_DRIVERS/INTEL_DRIVERS.ISO`

-then this program will use the existing ISO.

 By default, the VM will not boot when this script is complete.
 Use the '-b' arguement to boot the VM.